Erechtheus/sia/README.md

 ## Tagging PubMed Dumps

-You can simply tag pubmed articles from `ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline/` by putting them into the directory `tools/pubmedcache`.
+You can simply tag pubmed articles from <ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline/> by putting them into the directory `tools/pubmedcache`.

+Configure the annotators to use by creating an `application.properties` file in the current directory and add the annotators you want to use.
 Then start any external annotators that you want to use.
-Configure the annotators to use by creating an `application.properties` file in the current directory and add the annotators you want to use.

-If you don't specify one, the following default configuration is applied:
+If you don't customize the annotators, the following default configuration is applied:

 ```properties
 sia.annotators.banner=false